Regular models of ramified unitary Shimura varieties at maximal parahoric level: Resolution of singularity

 \section{Resolution of singularity}

 In this section we assume $k$ is not $\pi$-modular.
-The main result of this section is the following theorem.
-After proving the theorem, we will identify the exceptional divisor $\Exc_1$ with a blow-up of $\mathbb{P}^{n-1}_{\kappa}$ in Proposition \ref{prop:exc 1 shape}. \begin{theorem} For $k$ not $\pi$-modular, the morphism
+The main result of this section is Theorem \ref{thm:blowup} below.
+After proving the theorem, we will identify the exceptional divisor $\Exc_1$ with a blow-up of $\mathbb{P}^{n-1}_{\BF_q}$ in Proposition \ref{prop:exc 1 shape}. \begin{theorem} For $k$ not $\pi$-modular, the morphism